-From Blackboard Connect, you will receive:
+From Campus Shield, you will receive:

 Outreach – These are messages that are important but may not require immediate attention.
 Outreach messages are general notices to the campus community that are triggered by crimes that have already occurred but may be continuing and may represent an ongoing threat to the community.
 They may also include notices about weather warnings or school closure due to weather.

 Everyone will receive SEAHAWK ALERTS and outreach messages by email, but Campus Shield also allows you to receive these messages by text.